Who offers training on assistive technology and the design of accessible technology?

 The TRACE Center has links to programs that offer training.
 Some of the links lead to training programs that are offered free of charge.
 EASI also offers low-cost online courses on assistive technology and the design of accessible technology.

 The University of Washington's DO-IT (Disabilities, Opportunities, Internetworking, and Technology) Center offers free web-based tutorials, streaming video training, and links to useful resources for those who prefer self-directed learning.
-Consult DO-IT's Technology and Universal Design website to explore this option.
+Consult DO-IT's Accessible Technology website to explore this option.